Essential Spanish Vocabulary for Easter and Semana Santa

 Easter Sunday is celebrated in Spain and Latin America in a similar way as other parts of the world.
 Many families attend the Misa de Pascua (Easter Mass) on Sunday morning.
 But there’s still plenty of celebration even if you aren’t religious!
 Children look for huevitos de chocolate that were hidden by the conejo de pascua.
 Families will also celebrate with a big meal and eat monas de Pascua, a sweet bread topped with a hard-boiled egg.

 One of the key strategies to learning Spanish Easter vocabulary is to find a resource that works for your learning style.
-Language learning apps are great for forming habits and focusing on vocabulary lists related to traditions and seasonal words.
-Besides language learning apps, you can also use textbooks for learning Spanish grammar.
-These usually have more detailed explanations of grammar and vocabulary.
+Language apps are great for forming habits and focusing on vocabulary.
+You can also use textbooks for learning essential Spanish grammar.
+YouTube channels have content about Spanish vocabulary and grammar, but you can also learn more about Easter celebrations in Spanish speaking countries.